feO2x/Light.DatabaseAccess.EntityFrameworkCore/readme.md

     public async Task<List<Contact>> GetContactsAsync(CancellationToken cancellationToken = default)
     {
+        // As we are now in a session without a transaction, CreateCommandAsync will only open the
+        // DB connection and attach it to the command.
+The command will use an implicit transaction
-        await using var command = await CreateCommandAsync<NpgsqlCommand>( "SELECT \"Id\", \"FirstName\", \"LastName\", \"Email\" FROM \"Contacts\";", cancellationToken
+        // with isolation level READ COMMITED while executing. await using var command = await CreateCommandAsync<NpgsqlCommand>( "SELECT \"Id\", \"FirstName\", \"LastName\", \"Email\" FROM \"Contacts\";", cancellationToken